kitajchuk/2dk/README.md

 # Install packages
 yarn

-# Build all resources
-yarn build

 # Run local dev server for static frontend
+# Runs watch scripts for all resources for an easy dev experience at localhost:5050
 yarn dev
 ```